-Should 'catfishing' be made illegal? - BBC News
+Should 'catfishing' be made a crime?

 "His behaviour was definitely premeditated showing his intent to use women, yet the current law will not find his actions a criminal offence."

-Tony Neate, CEO of Get Safe Online, recognises the devastating impact catfishing can have on victims.
+Tony Neate, chief executive of Get Safe Online, recognises the devastating impact catfishing can have on victims.

 "It can affect their mental stability and lead to depression and the victims feel they can't trust anyone again.